wow13524/metalcloth-pathtracing/README.md

 ## Current State

-As of Thursday February 29 2024, the project creates a 1920x1080 window and renders a green cloth above an indigo ground plane.
+As of Monday March 4 2024, the project creates a 1920x1080 window and renders a green cloth above an indigo ground plane.
 The background is an HDR image that can be loaded into scenes.
-Rays are path traced with 1 samples-per-pixel and 8 bounces.
+Rays are path traced with 32 samples-per-pixel and 8 bounces.
 Light is calculated using a Cook-Torrence model.

+The compute kernel has been updated to minimize device memory read/write which turned out to be a big bottleneck in scene sampling.

 An SVGFDenoiser is used to produce smoother frames as low as 1 sample-per-pixel.